14

-Good relationshipsSick and tired of hearing how important relationships are?
+Good relationshipsSick of hearing how important relationships are?

-Follow these [lighthearted!] tips and you need never again concern yourself with having good (or any) relationships – whether with romantic partners, family or friends.
+Follow these amazing tips and you won’t have to worry about having good relationships (or, well, any relationships) – whether with romantic partners, family or friends.

 1. Be Right.
 Always.